alaingalvan/a-trip-through-the-graphics-pipeline-book/chapter12-tessellation.md

 Finally, when triangulating quads, the diagonal is generally chosen to point away from the center of the patch (in the domain coordinate space), with a consistent tie-breaking rule.
 This is simply to ensure maximum rotational symmetry of the resulting meshes – if there’s extra degrees of freedom, might as well use them!

-### Fractional tessellation factors and overall pipeline flow
+## Fractional Tessellation Factors and Overall Pipeline Flow

 So far, I’ve only talked about integer TFs.
 In two of the so-called “partitioning types”, namely “Integer” and “Pow2”, that’s all the Tessellator sees.
 If the shader generates a non-integer (or, respectively, non-power-of-2) TF, it will simply get rounded up to the next acceptable value.
 More interesting are the remaining two partitioning types: Fractional-odd and Fractional-even tessellation.
 Instead of jumping from tessellation factor to tessellation factor (which would cause visible pops), new vertices start out at the same position as an existing vertex in the mesh and then gradually move to their new positions as the TF increases.